Vilém Stráský

 Vilém Stráský (born 3 July 1999) is a Czech multi-event athlete.
 He was a gold medalist in the decathlon at the FISU World University Games in 2021.
 He represented his country at the 2024 and 2025 World Athletics Indoor Championships.

-Career
+Biography

 He is from Rozdrojovice and was initially a high jumper and a long jumper before focusing on decathlon.
 He previously trained in Brno where he attended the university and competed for VSK Univerzita Brno, before moving to Prague, where he is coached by Roman Šebrle.
 He won the gold medal in the decathlon at the delayed 2021 World University Games, held in Chengdu, China in August 2023.